OutSystems/docs-support/src/error/inbl/inbl-api-00004.md

 en_title: OS-INBL-API-00004
 ---

-# OS-INBL-API-00004 - User with username &lt;Username&gt; was not found.
+# OS-INBL-API-00004 - User with username 'Username' was not found.

 ## Error message